MonoGame/MonoGame/Documentation/articles/getting_started/3_understanding_the_code.md

 * The Draw method - which is called on a regular interval to take the current game state and draw your game entities to the screen.

-Read further for more detail and examples while looking through the code of your new project.
+Read further for more details and examples while looking through the code of your new project.

 ---